 The elevation on the property is varied with ravines and hills typical of the area.
 It ranges from approximately 1,700 +/- feet above sea level at the highest point of the property on the southern end of the ranch.
 The lowest point of the property is approximately 1,380+/- feet above sea level on the eastern boarder of the property along Honey Creek.
 These measurements were taken from a USGS topographical map online.
 Numerous bluffs and caves are located throughout the property, especially along the creeks.

 Five homes comprise the ranch including a main lodge and outbuildings, a gatehouse and two other homes suitable for ranch-labor.
 Custom-built in 1989 by Satterwhite Log Homes, the main lodge is the focal point of a large compound of structures perched on a hilltop with stunning views.
 Constructed of beautiful specialty woods with native stone fireplaces and hardscape, the lodge is ideal for entertaining – with huge living areas and spacious wraparound porches to experience stunning sunrises, sunsets and mountain breezes.
 Easily sleeping 10 or more on the main level, the lodge has 5-bedroom suites on the first floor, and two additional bedroom suites and a sitting area upstairs to accommodate another 6-8 guests.
 High vaulted ceilings and large windows create abundant light and a warm cozy feeling inside the lodge.
-Surround the lodge, there are three additional buildings.
+Surrounding the lodge, there are three additional buildings.
 On the west side of the driveway/motor court, there’s a well-appointed gameroom/guest lodge equipped with pool table, entertaining areas, wet-bar, big screen TV, and 1.5 baths on the first-floor level.
 On the upper level there are two bedrooms with en-suite half baths to accommodate up to 8 people.
 On the opposite side of the motor court there are two buildings, including a commercial-capacity laundry room with an adjacent room for hunting gear, and a free-standing storage building.
 The exterior finishes and workmanship on all buildings complement the main lodge.
-Looking out from the east side of the main lodge the view includes a sparking and heated swimming pool with a native stone waterfall, a large fire pit for nighttime activities, a sandbox for young children and a lighted tennis court.
+Looking out from the east side of the main lodge the view includes a sparkling and heated swimming pool with a native stone waterfall, a large fire pit for nighttime activities, a sandbox for young children and a lighted tennis court.
 At the gated front entrance to the property, an additional guesthouse/gatehouse welcomes all visitors.
 The gatehouse looks out at a reservoir with a dam, a rugged and natural setting for viewing wildlife, and offers additional lodging for 5 to 6 guests, 3 bedrooms with en-suite baths, 2 kitchens and a spacious common area.
 The homes for ranch labor include one manufactured home and another built on site.
 Additional improvements include a barn and two shops, a small airplane hangar with shop and concrete flooring with an adjacent grass landing strip.
-The remains of a settler’s home built of stone circa 1850 is a reminder of the rich history of this special property.
+The remains of a settler’s home built of stone circa 1850 are a reminder of the rich history of this special property.

 A welcoming paved road leads from the main entrance all the way to the lodge at the top of the hill.
 Rough-cut roads and trails can be found throughout the rest of the ranch.
 The property is fenced and cross-fenced with scattered food plots for deer and other wildlife.

 Recreational opportunities are abundant through the property.
 Hunting on the ranch includes whitetail deer, feral hogs, dove, duck, and turkey.
-It is not uncommon to see Audad and axis deer in this part of the state as well.
+It is not uncommon to see Aoudad and axis deer in this part of the state as well.
 Great fishing can be had in several of the stock tanks throughout the property.

 Seller believes to own a large portion of the mineral estate, though there is little to no activity in this area.
 Contact broker for more details